-The school will provide information and verbal briefings on students to help independent advisors and local colleges to support the students to apply to or enrol on an appropriate course based on their potential outcomes and current performance, and will expect this information to be given due consideration and to be used in confidence.
+The school will provide information and verbal briefings on students to help independent advisors and local colleges to support the students to apply to or enrol on an appropriate course based on their potential outcomes and current performance and will expect this information to be given due consideration and to be used in confidence.

-A further range of careers opportunities will be given for all students including a two-week work experience placement, work related learning and guidance on CV and personal statement writing.
-Throughout the lower school, careers guidance is incorporated into the PSHE and tutor programme, and helps also to support the options programme.
+A further range of careers opportunities will be given for all students including a one-week work experience placement, work related learning and guidance on CV and personal statement writing.
+Throughout the lower school, careers guidance is incorporated into the PSHE, tutor programme, ICT lessons in Year 7/8 and helps also to support the options programme.
 An online, impartial careers programme is included in the tutor programme and can also be accessed through other means out of school.
 All teaching staff are expected to contribute to the CEG programme through their roles as tutors and subject teachers.
 Other support staff may be involved, such as learning support assistants or librarians, as part of their role.